 Use your Five Year Agreement (5YA) funding to buy and install a backflow preventer.

-If you do not have the funds in your 5YA funding, you might be able to get Budget Plus funding.
+If you don't have the funds in your 5YA funding, you might be able to get Budget Plus funding.
 Contact your property advisor for advice.

 Maintaining backflow preventers

 Use your Property Maintenance Grant funding to pay maintenance costs for a backflow preventer.

 Last reviewed: Has this been useful?
 Give us your feedback